 The day of Pentecost has come; it is now fifty days since Easter.
 The way Luke puts it shows that Pentecost is a milestone in the story of salvation: recall Luke 2:6, "the time came for her to deliver her child ..." and Luke 9:51, "When the days drew near for him to be taken up ..."
-These two are milestones, and the language is similar.
-Other translations have had been fulfilled for "came" - the coming of the Holy Spirit is fulfilment.
+These too are milestones, and the language is similar.
+Other translations have had been fulfilled for "had come" - the coming of the Holy Spirit is fulfilment.

 Look at the manner in which the Holy Spirit comes: the sound is "like the rush of a violent wind" (v.
 2); and then, "divided tongues, as of fire" (v.
 3).
 Luke attempts to describe the event in human terms, but it is never possible to explain a divine mystery: all we can do is say what it is like.
 The coming of the Holy Spirit is the gift inaugurating the final stage of the salvation story (or history, chronology); this era leads up to the end of time.
-His arrival is in fulfilment of Christ's promise, recorded in 1:8 ("... you will receive power when the Holy Spirit has come upon you ...").
+His arrival is in fulfilment of Christ's promise, recorded in 1:8.